Icenium/icenium-cli/docs/man_pages/project/configuration/prop-add.md

 ----------|----------
 [edit-configuration](edit-configuration.html) | `<ConfigurationFile>` is the configuration file that you want to open.
 [mobileframework](mobileframework.html) | Lists all supported versions of the current development framework.
-[mobileframework](mobileframework.html) | Sets the selected development framework version for the project.
+[mobileframework set](mobileframework-set.html) | Sets the selected development framework version for the project.
 [prop](prop.html) | Lets you manage the properties for your project.
 [prop print](prop-print.html) | Prints information about the configuration of the project or the selected property.
 [prop remove](prop-remove.html) | Disables options for the selected project property, if the property accepts multiple values.